 NEW Satisfactory Academic Progress (SAP)

 Policy: Certain academic issues can impact financial aid eligibility.
-UWSP's policy regarding SAP will be changing following the spring 2013 semester.
+UWSP's policy regarding SAP has changed following the spring 2013 semester.
 Please review the policy and contact our office with any questions.

 An easier way to provide tax information on your Free Application for Federal Student Aid (FAFSA)